- Car Reviews

 What is it?

 And now it’s gone electric?
-Famously not good for going a long way at high speed… But who uses a grand tourer to do that any more?
-(If you do, don’t panic, Maserati is here to help.
-Keep reading).
-These cars are now everyday supercars: all the desirability and exclusivity, fewer of the mid-engined compromises in space and comfort.
+Batteries are famously not good for going a long way at uninterrupted high speed.
+But who uses a grand tourer to do that any more?
+If you do, don’t panic, Maserati is here to help.
+There's a petrol version.
+Keep reading.

-But will there be a petrol alternative now?
+But there's a petrol alternative too?

-Instead, this all new, mostly aluminium platform sites the 92.5kWh battery in a similar position to the petrol powertrain.
+Instead, this all new, mostly aluminium platform sites the battery in a similar position to the petrol powertrain.
 It sits in an inverted ‘T’ across the car in front of the driver, and then runs up the transmission tunnel.

 Doesn’t that make it very nose heavy?

-Well, Maserati claims a 50:50 weight distribution, and our bum telemetry tells us understeer isn’t an issue.
-It doesn’t have huge amounts of grip (click on the driving tab for why that is), but the balance between front and rear is deft.
-We were limited to track driving only in this late stage prototype, but the ride seems good – body control certainly is.
-There’s a hint of roll – it looks like quite a lot in the pictures, but it doesn’t feel that way because it’s well managed and controlled.
-In fact at most speeds the GranTurismo exhibits the same fluent, together, composed behaviour as the MC20 supercar.
+We were limited to track driving only in a late-stage prototype Folgore.
+But we've driven the petrol Trofeo on roads in Italy and the UK.
+The suspension isn't punishingly hard.
+There’s a hint of roll in both versions – it looks like quite a lot in the pictures, but it doesn’t feel that way because it’s well managed and controlled.
+In fact, at most speeds the GranTurismo exhibits the same fluent, together, composed behaviour as the MC20 supercar.

 Which is faster, petrol or electric?